Tahsinoshin/protect.spl/SPL_!_FINAL/README.md

 6. Now users can send text, share files, set own nickname, send private messages using user id, see active clients counts which will be exhibited on the server window.
+7. To test, if file can be sent or not, I also attached a demo file named file.txt to check that case.